Privacy notice

 Data Protection Act (DPA) (2018)

-Our service privacy notices include details on how council teams collect, store and process your data.
+Our service privacy notices include details on how our teams collect, store and process your data.

 We need you to give us your personal information so we can provide services to you as a local authority.

-To deliver our services, to meet our legal obligations and protect public funds we need to collect, store, use, share and dispose of personal information.
+To deliver our services, meet our legal obligations and protect public funds, we need to collect, store, use, share and dispose of personal information.
 This is known as data processing.

 We also receive and share information with third parties.
 This is usually with other public authorities or government departments, like:

-It can, however, also be with other local authorities, contractors who provide services for us and members of the public.
+We may also share information with other local authorities, contractors who provide services for us and members of the public.

 Details of when information is shared and who it's shared with can be found in service-specific privacy notices.